 3. Any of These Words

 This field is great for finding anything related to your company.
 For example, say your company is Buffer.
 You can search for “@buffer”, “#buffer”, “buffer”, and “buffer.com”.
-The search will then pull up any tweets with any of those words in it.
-Wonderful way to find out how many mentions you’re getting!
+The search will then pull up any tweets with any of those words in them.
+A wonderful way to find out how many mentions you’re getting!

 4. None of These Words